 Combretaceae (Leadwood tree family).

-The Tropical almond tree thrives as an ornamental tree in many tropical cities in the world.
+Tropical almond thrives as an ornamental tree in many tropical cities around the world.

 Some of the pigments responsible for this are: violaxanthin, lutein and zeaxanthin.